exakat/exakat-docs/Reference/Rules.rst

    {
        $c = 'c';

-       // $lostReference was a reference, but now, it is another
+       // $lostReference was a reference to $bar, but now, it is a reference to $c
        $lostReference =& $c;
-       // $keptReference was a reference : now it contains the actual value
+       // $keptReference was a reference to $bar : it is still now, though it contains the actual value of $c now
        $keptReference = $c;
    }